mlabs-haskell/cardano-open-oracle-protocol/README.md

 - [json-fs-store-cli](coop-extras/json-fact-statement-store) for running a generic JSON-based implementation of the [COOP FactStatementStore gRPC](coop-proto/fact-statement-store-service.proto) service
 - [plutus-json-cli](coop-extras/plutus-json) utility tool for converting between JSON and PlutusData formats

-and some other convenience utilities including some Bash functions that wrap the invocation of above mentioned services and command line tools.
+and some other convenience utilities including some Bash functions that wrap the invocation of the bove-mentioned services and command line tools.

 #### 2. Environment variables and directories